 It is interesting to see how quickly (or not so quickly as the case may be) we update our bias based on new information and scientific discovery.
 A prime example of this idea would be the acceptance that dreaded fat isn’t actually the toxic macronutrient that it was once described as being.
 It turns out that most forms of fat actually promote health instead of increase cardiovascular disease.

 Today we won’t be talking about fat, that’s a conversation for another time.
-As soon as I finish Dr. Mark Hyman’s book Eat Fat Get Thin and dig into the references we can go there.
 This series of articles is going to cover gluten and some possible issues that people may face, the symptoms of someone who is sensitive to gluten, how to test for it and finally some possible treatment ideas.

 Non-celiac gluten sensitivity is still among many circles regarded as being a myth.
 I have had many discussions, trying not to use the word argument here, with a few friends and colleagues regarding the possible issues that gluten can cause for people that have a particular sensitivity to it.